civicmapper/civicmapper.github.io/_sectors/water_swm_wastewater.md

 We provide:

-* General GIS such as geospatial data creation and editing support to augment the specialized GIS expertise
+* Geospatial data creation and editing support to augment specialized GIS expertise
-* GIS for "linear assets" you might already have for infrastructure maintenance.
+* GIS design and custom application development for linear or networked assets
-* Implementation support to set up a full scale GIS implementation across your enterprise.
+* Implementation support to set up a full scale GIS implementation across your enterprise
-* Web based GIS maps that let you interact with your data when you aren’t at your desk.
+* Web based GIS maps that let you interact with your data when you aren’t at your desk